artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 An easy way to check out well-known IoT boards and MCUs in terms of their "baseline" performance and their interrupt latency.

+## Aim
+Measurement of the latency of a hardware interrupt
+## Motivation
+Accurate measurement of ISR latency without delays caused by code.
+## Method
+Logic Analyzer measures the time span between interrupt triggering and port switching.
+#ä Details
+* Resolution of the logic analyzer must be high enough.
+* Several measurements for more accurate results.
+* Loop of the Arduino sketch triggers the interrupt.
+## Result
+Latency of the interrupt in the form of a time span
+## Comparison with software measurement
+* Higher accuracy due to direct access to hardware.
+* Minimal code changes for optimal performance.
+## Implementation
 There are two test methods that switch the GPIOs where the measurements are made:
 1. minimum **loop()** without interrupt
 2. minimum **loop()** with triggering of interrupt service routine **isr()**.